-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Stirrup Handle (optional) to low pulley cable. - 3.
-Take an underhand grasp on the Stirrup Handle with your left hand.
+- Insert pin into weight stack at desired resistance level. - Attach Stirrup Handle (optional) to low pulley cable. - 3.
+Take an underhand grasp on the Stirrup Handle with your right hand.
 Stand approximately 1 to 2 feet back from the pulley with your feet at shoulder width.
-Keep your left upper arm locked against the side of your torso. - 4.
-Use Bicep strength to curl the Handle forward and upward in a semicircular arc to a position under your chin. - 5.
-Pause for a moment, then slowly return the Handle back along the same arc, to the starting position.
+Bend slightly at the waist.
+Keep your right upper arm locked against the side of your torso. - 4.
+Use Bicep strength to curl the Handle forward and upward in a semicircular arc to a position under your chin. - Pause for a moment, then slowly return the Handle back along the same arc, to the starting position.
 Repeat movement. - 6.
 Exhale on exertion, inhale on return motion. - 7.
 Change hands and repeat with opposite arm.

-SHOULDERS WORKOUT
+SHOULDERS

-Deltoid Raise
+Deltoid Raise (Deltoids)

-(Deltiods)

-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach Stirrup Handle (optional) to low pulley cable. - 3.
-Take an overhand grasp of the Stirrup Handle (optional) with your palm facing down. - 4.
-Facing away from the machine, stand 1 to 2 feet away from pulley. - 5.
-Using shoulder muscle strength, slowly raise the handle upward and forward in a semicircular arc until it is in a position slightly above your shoulder level. - 6.
-Pause for a moment, then slowly return the Handle along the same arc, back to the starting position.
+- Insert pin into weight stack at desired resistance level. - Attach Stirrup Handle (optional) to low pulley cable. - Take an overhand grasp of the Stirrup Handle with your right hand and your palm facing down. - Facing away from the machine, stand 1 to 2 feet away from pulley. - Using shoulder muscle strength, slowly raise the Stirrup Handle upward and forward in a semicircular arc until it is in a position slightly above your shoulder level. - Pause for a moment, then slowly return the Handle along the same arc, back to the starting position.
 Repeat movement. - 7.
-Exhale on exertion, inhale on return motion.
+Exhale on exertion, inhale on return motion. - 8.
+Change hands and repeat with opposite arm.

-Upright Row (Deltiods & Trapezius)
+Upright Row (Deltoids & Trapezius)

-- 1. Insert pin into weight stack at desired resistance level. - 2.
-Attach the Low Row Bar to low pulley cable. - 3.
-Take an overhand grasp of the Bar with your hands approximately 6 inches apart. - 4.
-Facing the machine, stand 1 to 2 feet away from the pulley with your feet set shoulder width apart.
-Allow the weight to extend your arms downward with the bar resting across your thighs. - 5.
-Keeping your elbows above your hands at all times, slowly pull the bar upward until the backs of your hands lightly touch your chin. - 6.
+- 1. Insert pin into weight stack at desired resistance level. - Attach the Low Row Bar to low pulley cable.
+Take an overhand grasp of the Bar with your - hands approximately 6 inches apart.

+4. Facing the machine, stand 1 to 2 feet away - 4.
+Facing the machine, stand 1 to 2 feet awa from the pulley with your feet set shoulder width apart.
+Allow the weight to extend your arms downward with the bar resting across your thighs. - Keeping your elbows above your hands at all times, slowly pull the bar upward unti the backs of your hands lightly touch your chin. - 6.
 Pause for a moment, then slowly return to the starting position.
 Repeat movement. - 7.
 Exhale on exertion, inhale on return motion.